Entra ID Cleanup Patterns

 The Illusion of a Healthy Tenant

-In many enterprises, tenant health is measured by:
+In many enterprises, tenant health is measured by dashboard-level signals:

 - Secure Score